1newstar/OracleScripts/SQLDeveloperStuff/DAILYSTATS/UserGuide.rst

     The scripts to run the daily tasks have been installed into the ``alain`` directory, under the ``oracle`` account.

-*   Check the Dashboard (`http://axukpremisddb02.int.hlg.de:8080/apex/f?p=106:1:13359801905169::NO::: <http://axukpremisddb02.int.hlg.de:8080/apex/f?p=106:1:13359801905169::NO:::>`_) and make sure that ETL1 and ETL2 have finished "in the green", for today, if not, **do not** start the statistics gathering jobs.
+*   Check the Dashboard (`http://axukpremisddb02.int.hlg.de:8080/apex/f?p=106:1:13359801905169::NO::: <http://axukpremisddb02.int.hlg.de:8080/apex/f?p=106:1:13359801905169::NO:::>`_) and make sure that ETL1 and ETL2 have completed for today, if not, **do not** start the statistics gathering jobs.

+    If there is an amber highlight for either ETL1 or ETL2, then this indicates that the ETL is still executing. **Do not** start the statistics gathering tasks for today.

+    If there is a red highlight for either ETL1 or ETL2, then this indicates that a failure occurred within the processing.
+It may still be possible to start the daily statistics gathering jobs, but you are advised to check the emails, especially those from *Ian Jepson*, to be absolutely certain that the ETL(s) did indeed complete processing after whatever caused the errors was resolved.

-    If the delay is in any way excessive, the daily tasks can be aborted for today, and started again, if all is well, tomorrow.
+    If the ETL processing has not yet completed, or if the delay is in any way excessive and is approaching ETL3 start time, the daily statistics tasks can be aborted for today.

 *   If the ETLs have successfully completed, start the jobs, on all three servers, by running  the following command on each: